Tremoules/Mods/Helpful Additions/Mod interfacing.md

       AddCustomBloonByTexture2D?.Invoke(null, new object[] { bloonId, icon, edge, span, iconSize });

   ...

-  // The rest of you code in this class
 }
 ```
 Note: I make use of the `?.` operator as my choice of null check.
 Make sure to include some kind of null check wherever I use it.